On a Bessel function series related to the Riemann xi function: Introduction and Main formulas

 where

 \end{theorem}

 Next we offer a curious integral formula representation for $H_1(y),$ which can be seen as a generalized form of the functional equation for the Jacobi theta function [9, pg.120, eq.(4.1.12)].
 This can be seen by setting $r=0,$ and evaluating the integral on the right side.
+(This is also observed from applying the residue theorem to the last equation in (3.7) below.)

-\begin{theorem} For $x>0,\Re(t)>0,$ and $|\arg(-\frac{r^2}{t})|<\frac{\pi}{2},$
+\begin{theorem} For $x>0,t>0,$ and $|\arg(-\frac{r^2}{t})|<\frac{\pi}{2},$

 where $G_1(z)=e^{-z^2}zJ_{0}(2\sqrt{-\frac{r^2}{4t}}z).$